mikelgmh/cookie-manager/README.md

             ],
         },
         {
+            id: "my-custom-id-2", // Custom id.
+Useful to identify the categories on the onCookieCategoryChange callback.
             title: 'Analytics Cookies',
             description: 'This is a test description.
 You can change this in the options object.',
             required: false,